What to Do If You Are Being Sued in Florida

 Book a Consultation

-Is It Too Late to Protect Your Assets?
+Is It Too Late to Protect Assets After Being Sued?

 Florida law does not prohibit asset protection planning after a lawsuit is filed, but it changes what planning looks like.
 Any transfer of non-exempt assets made after a claim exists can be challenged as a fraudulent transfer under Chapter 726 of the Florida Statutes.
 Courts examine whether the transfer was made with intent to hinder or defraud creditors, or whether it left the debtor unable to pay the claim.